younata/personal_knowledge/src/flying/electric_plane/README.md

 Additionally, just adding solar cells on top of the wings will affect the aerodynamics, potentially in a way I don’t want it to.

-Instead, I’ll build a folding array that I can set up next to the plane and use to charge it.
-This’ll have an inconvenience and weight penalty compared to directly mounting the cells, but I’ll have much more surface area available, and it won’t interfere with the aerodynamics of the plane.
+Instead, I’m considering building a folding array that I can set up next to the plane and use to charge it.
+This’ll have a convenience and weight penalty compared to directly mounting the cells, but I’ll have much more surface area available, and it won’t interfere with the aerodynamics of the plane.

 ## Other Electric Plane Builds